benhprentice/HabitPal/README.md

 # Description

 ### What you're creating?
+- A task manager app stylized as a to-do list, where task completion affects a virtual pet's health and happiness.

 ### Who you’re doing it for, your audience (may be same as the previous question)?
+- The audience will be users that document their productivity or organize their daily tasks and errands, such as professionals, students, workers, etc. These types of users will also have familiarity/preference for gaming, non-demanding challenges, and fun variations of technology based utilities.

 ### Why you’re doing this, the impact or change you hope to make?
+- We hope to introduce a small change to time management and bullet lists that can transform them into a more interactive and fun experience.
+This can help impact the user's view of producutivity, and especially help blur the barrier between responsibility centered life and enjoyment.

 ## Table of Contents